 El Dorado is a triptych of soundscapes that combine original music and field recordings capturing the unique sounds and biodiversity of Folkestone Warren: a designated local nature reserve (LNR) and site of special scientific interest (SSSI).

 “The Warren has been termed the El Dorado and the “terra felix” of the entomologists.
 And not without reason.”

 – Rambles Around Folkestone by “Felix”, 1913

-The music, performed on electric guitars, describes the changing physical and atmospheric character of the landscape – from the eerie denseness of the woodland, across the undulating chalk grassland, and to the lull of the lapping shore at the journey’s end.
+The accompanying music, performed on electric guitars, describes the changing atmosphere and character of the landscape – from the eerie denseness of the woodland, across the undulating chalk grassland, to the lull of the lapping shore at the journey’s end.

 Commissioned by the Folkestone SALT Festival of the Sea and Environment 2018, audio tracks were available to download during the festival, along with a route map, to accompany the listener on their own journey (physical or virtual) through the landscape.
-Headphones are recommended to optimise the experience of the stereophonic field recordings.
+Headphones are recommended to optimise the experience of the stereophonic recordings.

 El Dorado: An auditory ramble … is now available to purchase through Bandcamp.